What is an export portal?

 A portal can broadly be defined as an online (i.e. web-based) ‘gateway’ to information, services and a network of people related to a particular topic.
-Portals commonly come in three basic forms; general-interest portals with a public interest, industry portals with a narrow sector focus (such as ITWeb’s ICT portal and, of course, ExportHelp) and enterprise portal’s with a specific company focus.
+Portals commonly come in three basic forms; general-interest portals with a public interest (such as M-Web’s portal), industry portals with a narrow sector focus (such as ITWeb’s ICT portal and, of course, ExportHelp) and enterprise portal’s with a specific company focus (such as Old Mutual).

 How do portals differ from e-marketplaces?